cosmin-seviciu/zPath.js/README.md

 # zPath.js

-A simple and easy to use plugin to draw any simple svg that uses only paths ot any other elements but whitout fills.
+A simple and easy to use plugin to draw any simple svg that uses only paths or any other elements but whitout fills.

 ## Usage
 You will need to include: